From an unemployed person to a student

 If you start studies as an unemployed jobseeker without first getting this approved by the TE Office, you may lose your entitlement to the unemployment benefit.

-If you lose your entitlement to the unemployment benefit, you may be eligible for Kela's financial aid for students: student grant, housing supplement and student loan.
-A student housing supplement can be granted while the student lives in rented or right-of-occupancy housing.
+If you lose your entitlement to the unemployment benefit, you may be eligible for Kela's financial aid for students: student grant and student loan.
 A student loan is a normal bank loan for which Kela grants a State guarantee.

 As a student, you are eligible for student-priced meals and various student discounts.
 Many areas also have student housing that you can apply to live in.